dievus/AWeSomeUserFinder/README.md

 - "s3:PutBucketPolicy"
 - "s3:GetBucketPolicy"
-- Resource referened to the S3 bucket created earlier.
+- ARN referenced to the S3 bucket created earlier.

 An example policy is included in the files named "example_s3_policy" in the example_policies directory.